Jaz-spec/Jaz-spec/README.md

 # <div align="center"> Hi, I'm Jaz</div>

 Full Stack Software developer with a background in community organising.
-This experience harnessed my natural ability to effectively develop working relationships in order to plan and problem-solve in a team.
-I'm Driven to collaborate on projects that deliver tech based solutions targeting social and environmental issues.
+This harnessed my natural ability to develop working relationships to plan and problem-solve in a team.
+Driven to collaborate on projects that deliver tech based solutions targeting social and environmental issues.

 ## Tech stack
 <div align="center">